-Applications will be evaluated and scored by at least two members of the DHC "Study Section" review panel.
+Applications will be evaluated and scored by at least two members of the DHC "Study Section" review panel using the new NIH simplified review framework.
 Members will follow strict conflict of interest guidelines.
 Selection process will consist of 2 steps:

-- 1) Identify approximately 6 applications based on their scores from the review panel and - 2) Brief presentation of the research plan by the top scored applicants to the DHC External Advisory Board (EAB).
+- 1) Identify approximately 6 applications based on their scores from the review panel - 2) Brief presentation of the research plan by the top scored applicants to the DHC External Advisory Board (EAB) and DHC Community Advisory Board

-The EAB will make the final selection.
+The External Advisory Board and the Community Advisory Board will make the final selection.